LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-4/_index.md

 Upon completing all the content in this chapter you should be able to do the following:

+1. Effectively handle datetime data in Tableau and use it in your visualizations
-1. Work with dates in Tableau
+1. Implement the best practices introduced earlier in the textbook with Tableau
-1. Make effective dashboards
-1. Combine visualizations to make stories
+1. Combine visualizations to make dashboards and stories

 ## Key Terminology

+Here is a list of key terms for this chapter broken down by the page upon which the term first appears.
+Make note of each term and its meaning.

+### Dates and Times

+1. discrete date fields
+1. continuous date fields

 ## Content Links